Skip to main content

 Teaching Rationale And Relationship

 Lectures will introduce the teaching material.
 Lectures provide the medium through which information and complex ideas can be delivered.
-The teaching material delivered will, through a taught case study, analyse in detail a clinical situation where a biomedical engineering solution is available.
+The teaching material delivered will, through taught case studies, analyse in detail a clinical situation where a biomedical engineering solution is available.
 The use of case studies will allow the students to investigate contemporary areas of biomedical engineering in depth.
 Engineering solutions will be assessed and critiqued by students during discussions in lectures, prior to being assessed.
-These discussions will help the students to understand the area of biomedical engineering as well as related concerns such as regulatory requirements.
 Students will appraise scientific literature on the contemporary issues in biomedical engineering and produce individual assignments.
+Practical sessions for experimental data acquisition and their elaboration in MATLAB will provide skills on experimental design and data analysis.
 Independent study supports the students' self-study in reading around the lecture material and the associated scientific literature.

 Assessment Methods